algorandfoundation/docs/docs/getting-started/setup.md

 ## 3. Run your own node

-!!! summary
-	:thumbsup:
-	Recommended if you want access to all developer tools including `goal`, `kmd`, and `algokey`, and want to setup a production-ready environment.
+This method is recommended if you want access to all developer tools including `goal`, `kmd`, and `algokey`, and want to setup a production-ready environment.
 This should be follow-on to option 2 prior to launching an application on MainNet.

 This method gives you full control of your node and its configuration.
 Read the docs to setup and run a node [here](../Network-Participation/run-a-node/types.md).
 [Configure your node](../Network-Participation/run-a-node/config.md) according to your specific needs.

-After setup, find your **algod address** here:
+After setup, find your **REST endpoint's IP address** here:

 ```bash
 $ cat $ALGORAND_DATA/algod.net
 ```

-and your **algod token** here:
+and your **algod token** (required by your application to authenticate against `algod`) here:

 ```bash
 $ cat $ALGORAND_DATA/algod.token